Josip Šimunić: Fascist salute controversy

-On 9 April 2014, Šimunić and his lawyers filed an appeal with the Court of Arbitration for Sport (CAS) and requested that the sanctions be cancelled or, alternatively, be stayed for a probation period of one year.
-The parties were heard at a hearing which took place at the CAS offices on 8 May 2014.
-The CAS arbitration committee in charge of this matter unanimously rejected the arguments of the player and dismissed his appeal, on 12 May 2014.
-CAS confirmed the sanction imposed by FIFA against Šimunić, who was remained suspended for ten official matches, the first of which had to be served during the final competition of the 2014 FIFA World Cup and banned from entering the confines of the stadiums for those ten matches and also fined CHF 30,000.

 In 2019, Šimunić stated on Sportske novosti: "I wasn't aware of the implications because I hadn't lived in Croatia for a long period of time and I hadn't felt such a division about certain questions, even if they were Za dom spremni'.
 So, to be very clear, I was not glorifying fascism, Nazism, or any other kind of totalitarianism.
 I was glorifying Croatia.
 I was convinced that was the right way.
 Today I understand there is a lot of those who think that is the wrong way." and "Being aware of the context and everything that had happened, today I would chant 'Croatia, Croatia'".

 Coaching career

-On 22 September 2015, Šimunić was appointed an assistant manager of the Croatia national football team under the coaching staff of Ante Čačić, who was sacked in October 2017.
+On 22 September 2015, Šimunić was appointed an assistant manager of the Croatia national team under the coaching staff of Ante Čačić, who was sacked in October 2017.

-On 10 May 2019, he became a new manager of the Croatia national under-19 football team.
+On 10 May 2019, he became the new manager of the Croatia under-19 team.

 Personal life

 Šimunić is married to Christina Koloper, a Croatian Canadian.
 On 5 September 2014, Koloper gave birth to the couple's first child.
-The child passed away in 2018.
+The child died in 2018.

 On 24 August 2015, President and Armed Forces Commander-in-Chief Kolinda Grabar-Kitarović was presented with a petition for the introduction of Za dom spremni to the official use in the Croatian Armed Forces.
-One of the petition signatories was Šimunić, alongside other prominent Croatian right-wing figures such as Josip Pečarić, Valentin Pozaić, Vlado Košić, Mirko Valentić, Zvonimir Šeparović, Nikola Štedul etc. President Grabar-Kitarović immediately rejected the petition, calling it "frivolous, unacceptable and provocative".
+One of the petition signatories was Šimunić, alongside prominent Croatian right-wing figures such as Josip Pečarić, Valentin Pozaić, Vlado Košić, Mirko Valentić, Zvonimir Šeparović, Nikola Štedul etc. President Grabar-Kitarović immediately rejected the petition, calling it "frivolous, unacceptable and provocative".

-Šimunić donated for the production of the 2016 Croatian documentary Jasenovac – istina that denies the Ustasha genocide of Serbs and Jews in the Jasenovac concentration camp during the World War II.
+Šimunić donated for the production of the 2016 Croatian documentary Jasenovac – istina.